youldash/Pneumonia-Detection-from-Chest-X-Rays/FDA_submission.md

 ##### In a nutshell

 In the process of designing the algorithm, a **Sequential** model was built by fine-tuning an existing **VGG16** pertained model (obtained via download) with predefined **ImageNet** weights.
 So, the new model included the original VGG16 model layers and incorporated them in its initial design.
-The VGG16 internal layers were then frozen to avoid training and adjusting the weights.
-The output from this new model was then flattened.
+The VGG16 internal layers were then *frozen* to avoid training and end up accidentally adjusting the original VGG16 weights.
+The output from this new model was then flattened, and new layers were then added (to the end of the model).

-### 3. Algorithm Training
+The following is a summary (detailed description) of the original VGG16 model used in the design of the final model:

 ```
+Model: "VGG16"
 _________________________________________________________________
  Layer (type)                Output Shape              Param #
 =================================================================